UAE stocks rise as oil gains on IEA’s market outlook

-Stock markets in the United Arab Emirates rebounded on Friday, led by gains in oil prices, while U.S. tariffs and possible further sanctions on Russia were also in focus.
+DUBAI: Stock markets in the United Arab Emirates rebounded on Friday, led by gains in oil prices, while US tariffs and possible further sanctions on Russia were also in focus.

 Crude prices rose after the International Energy Agency said on Friday the global oil market may be tighter than it appears, with demand supported by peak summer refinery runs to meet travel and power-generation.